F1Everything

 Leclerc achieved his third podium finish of the season in the main race at the 2023 Belgian Grand Prix, after taking pole position in qualifying.
 He also achieved another pole position at the 2023 United States Grand Prix, however he finished 6th in the main race before being disqualified along with Lewis Hamilton due to their cars having excessive wear on their skid blocks.
 In the following race at Mexico City, Ferrari locked out the front row in qualifying with Leclerc starting on pole.
 However, in the first corner of the race, Leclerc and Pérez collided, ending the race of the latter.
 Nevertheless, Leclerc finished third.

-The following weekend in São Paulo, Leclerc again qualified on the front row, behind poleman Max Verstappen.
-He crashed out on the formation lap of the race after a hydraulics issue at Ferradura, the same corner in which he crashed in the previous year's edition of the race.
+The following weekend in São Paulo, Leclerc again qualified on the front row, behind polesitter Max Verstappen.
+He crashed out on the formation lap of the race after suffering a hydraulics issue at Ferradura, the same corner in which he crashed in the previous year's edition of the race.

-He managed to secure the 5th place in the Championship, although it was his teammate Carlos Sainz who achieved Ferrari's only win of the year in the Singapore Grand Prix, interrupting Red Bull's perfect winning streak.
+He managed to secure fifth-place in the championship, although Sainz achieved Ferrari's only win of the year at the Singapore Grand Prix, marking the only non-Red Bull win of the 22-race season.

 Leclerc at the 2024 Japanese Grand Prix